otatebe/chfs/README.md

 % chfuse -o direct_io /mount/point
 ```

-When you want to mount the subdirectory of CHFS the same way chfsctl mount, use subdir module like this.
+When you want to mount the subdirectory of CHFS the same way chfsctl mounts, use subdir module like this.

 ```console
 % export CHFS_SUBDIR_PATH=/mount/point